 You can always unmount the entire camera from the tree and connect its USB port to a computer-it will be recognized as a "removable disk", without the need to install any drivers or software.
-When using a PC (or Mac) to view photos (or video clips), first connect the device to the computer with a USB cable (not included, available at most electronics/computer retailers) that has a "Mini-B" USB plug on one end (camera) and a "Standard-A" USB plug at the other end (computer).
+When using a PC (or Mac) to view photos (or video clips), first connect the device to the computer with a USB cable (user supplied).
 Then use commercial software with an image browser feature, or an image browser included with the PC's operating system to view images saved on the SD card in the folder \DCIM\100EK113.
 Each new image or video will be numbered incrementally in order of the time it was captured.
-For example, you will see file names such as "PICT0001.JPG" or "PICT0001.avi".
+For example, you will see file names such as "PICT0001.avi".
 Through the file format suffix you can distinguish whether the file is a still photo (with suffix .jpg) or a video (with suffix .avi).